droxine/nadja-shower/README.md

 - index.html
 - README.MD

 I've enjoyed so much doing it.
-You can download it and use the website for your daughter/son, doing your customized modifications.
+You can download it and use the website for your daughter/son, making your customized modifications.